jfpoilpret/fast-arduino-lib/examples/complete/Conway/README.md

 TODO LINK VIDEO?

-However, the code size increases whenc compiled for larger matrices.
+However, note that the code size increases when compiled for larger matrices than 8x8:

+- 8x8 matrix:   962 bytes
+- 16x16 matrix: 1256 bytes

+TODO review figures when optimization done.

 How to build the program (Linux)
 --------------------------------